umasse/khcoaching/content/success_stories.md

 She is totally non-judgemental.
 No matter how wild or different the other person is, she is completely open-minded, positive, and patient.

 Her coaching makes you deeply think about what you are saying and become aware of own mental structures.
-This heightened awareness, the constructive approach of making decision and plans, helps you progress faster to what you’re aiming for instead of mindlessly running around.
+This heightened awareness, the constructive approach of making decisions and plans, helps you progress faster to what you’re aiming for instead of mindlessly running around.

 I am now almost completely out of my depression after about 9 months.
 It’s worked way faster than therapy.
 I have tools for when I struggle, and I use them daily.
 My structure and willpower, which used to be very difficult to keep constant, have become easy.
 Coaching has helped me a lot with my restlessness and my ability to focus.